iterative/dvc.org/static/docs/commands-reference/status.md

 ## Options

-- `-d`, `--with-deps` - finds changes by tracking dependencies to the named target DVC-file(s).
+- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
 This means DVC will not show changes occurring later in the pipeline than the named target(s).
   Applies whether or not `--cloud` is specified.

 - `-c`, `--cloud` - enables comparison against a remote cache.
 If no `--remote` option has been given, DVC will compare against the default remote cache,